wishingbox111/containerizationll/README.md

 `Node index.js` or `npm start`

-- Then run the code for building image where sample_app can be any name for image:
+- Build Docker image where sample_app can be any name for image:

 `docker build -t sample_app`

+(
+- if running locally then use this code.
+Then run the code for the builded image note adjust both port number- first port:second port :

+`docker run -p 8080:80 your-image-name`
+)

 do docker tag <Image_name = sample_app>:
 docker tag *<IMAGE_NAME>:<IMAGE_TAG>  <REPOSITORY_URI>:<IMAGE_TAG>*